shipgirlproject/Haruna/README.md

 ## Notes
 * You might want to run Haruna with [`pm2`](http://pm2.keymetrics.io/) or native services so any unexpected restarts will be handled and better logging
-* This is a standalone API, so as long as the parent process is alive, disconnections shold be handled automatically.
+* This is a standalone API, so as long as the parent process is alive, disconnections should be handled automatically.